 Ease of installation: Look for a seat that is easy to install and adjust, as this will save time and reduce stress for parents.

-Adjustable handle: Look for a seat that has an adjustable handle, which will make it easy to carry the seat and move it between vehicles.
+Adjustable handle: Look for a seat that has an adjustable handle, making it easy to carry and move between vehicles.

-Lightweight: Look for a lightweight seat, as this will make it easier to carry and move the seat around.
+Lightweight: Opt for a lightweight seat, as this will make it easier to carry and move around.

 Compact size: Look for a seat that is compact and easy to store when not in use.